Apprentice

 My new client, the eyeglass manufacturer, had recently acquired another eyeglass manufacturer and taken on their franchise businesses.
 With these franchises, they required a General Ledger within a General Ledger.

-My subsequent position was with Larmon Photo located in Abington Township, PA.
+Larmon Photo located in Abington Township, PA.
 Their computer operated on PICK® for the photography sector, but it also utilized PRIME® for the Abington Township Police Department.
 Pick and Prime were quite similar operating systems.

-In 1976, David Harrar, the President of Larmon Photo, recognized the necessity for a comprehensive computer solution for his expanding business and created the PHOTOWARE® system.
+Back in 1976, David Harrar, the President of Larmon Photo, recognized the necessity for a comprehensive computer solution for his expanding business and created the PHOTOWARE® system.
 This system took over twenty-five years to develop and was the first computer system designed FOR the photo retailer, BY a photo retailer!
 Over time, PHOTOWARE® gained an excellent reputation in the industry and established a global network of users from hundreds of camera stores.

 My most significant project at Larmon Photo involved developing a payroll program capable of managing the withholding taxes for the Washington, DC area, where numerous employees worked in one state and resided in another necessitating different tax withholdings.
 It was a payroll program that also functioned worldwide.